thigley/THOS/README.md

 This is a repository for Tyler Higley's Potential 2014/2015 Computer Science Senior Thesis Project.
 ###Intention
-Write a simple functional Operating System that can:
+Write a simple functional Operating System that:
+- Bootstraps into memory
+- Switches to 32 bit protected mode
+- Runs a C Kernel
+- Has an interrupt handler
+- Has a file System
-- Read and Write files
+- Read and Writes files
 - Navigate a filesystem
 - Run applications

-Intended Languages: x86 Assembly, C, C++
+Languages: x86 Assembly (nasm), C (gcc)

-Run on: QEMU [Quick EMUlator]
+Currently run on: QEMU [Quick EMUlator] booting from floppy

 ###Versions
 05/15/14
 1) HelloOS - Simple 16 bit Operating System that loads and prints a hello message